rentpath/webpack-config-rentpath/README.md

 module.exports = config
 ```

 If you need to make environment-specific config changes, you can take advantage of the `appEnv` variable that `webpack-config-rentpath` exports in addition to `config`.
-The value of `appEnv` is a string obtained from the environment variable `APPLICATION_ENVIRONMENT` and defaults to `"development"` if missing.
+The value of `appEnv` is a string obtained from the environment variable `APPLICATION_ENVIRONMENT` and defaults to `"production"` if missing.
 For example:

 ```javascript
 var webpackConfigRentpath = require('webpack-config-rentpath')